TomHuynhSG/3D-AMSI-Model-Geo-Reference/README.md

 ![google map](https://i.imgur.com/YcdvZgM.png)

-The 3D model is created on SketchUp with the geolocation information on the github repo for your reference.
+Note: The file (3D-model-with-geo-info.skp) is the 3D SketchUp model of AMSI with the geolocation information in the repo for your reference.